 The role of a South Dakota registered agent is critical to your company’s compliance and legal standing.
 This position requires dealing with seemingly simple tasks, yet if they’re handled incorrectly, they could cost you a considerable amount of money in fines and could even potentially see the state dissolve your business.

 While you can always change your registered agent down the line, we think it’s essential to pick the right registered agent for your business starting at the formation phase.
 You should also keep an eye on your compliance standing to ensure nothing goes awry along the way.

 In South Dakota, there aren’t many complicated requirements for registered agent eligibility.
-Any individual or business entity located within the state can serve as your company’s registered agent.
-The only requirements are that they have a permanent address in South Dakota and that your company itself can not serve as its own registered agent (although you or one of your co-owners may assume this role individually).
+Any individual or business entity authorized to conduct business in the state can serve as your company’s registered agent.
+The only requirements are that they have a permanent address in South Dakota and that your company itself can’t serve as its own registered agent (although you or one of your co-owners may assume this role individually).

 Yes.
 If your registered agent is an individual, that person must live in South Dakota.
 If your agent is a business entity, that company must either be a domestic South Dakota business or one with the authority to conduct business in the state.

 South Dakota keeps the process of changing your registered agent pretty simple.
 All you have to do is download the Statement of Change of Registered Office or Registered Agent or Both form, fill it out, and submit it to the Secretary of State.
 You can also file this form online.
 If you file online, it costs just $10; South Dakota upcharges an additional $15 for paper documents.
-For more information on how to change your registered agent in South Dakota, look here.
+For more information, see our South Dakota change of registered agent page.